 For what concerns DFT level of approximation, we can then affirm that the AlN/WS$_2$ is a type II heterostructure, hence suggesting it could have promising properties for charge separation in photo-voltaic/photo-catalytic devices.\cite{liao2014design}\\

 In order to confirm this interesting result, we need to go beyond DFT to better take into account exchange and correlation effects.
-We hence applied the perturbative one-shot GW method to AlNWS$_2$ and to the separated layers.
-It is worth to remember that in this work, differently from ref.~\onlinecite{liao2014design} all calculations, both at DFT and MBPT level, take into account the SOC interaction\cite{Marsili_prb2021}.\\
+We hence applied the perturbative one-shot GW method to AlN/WS$_2$ and to the separated layers.
+It is worth to remember that in this work, differently from ref.~\cite{liao2014design}, SOC are included both in DFT and in MBPT calculations \cite{Marsili_prb2021}.\\